validator/validator/README.md

       java -Xss512k -jar ~/vnu.jar FILE.html...

-To check all documents in a particular directory:
+To check all documents in a particular directory as HTML:

       java -jar ~/vnu.jar some-directory-name/

-To check all documents in a particular directory, skipping any documents whose names don’t end with the extensions `.html`, `.htm`, `.xhtml`, or `.xht`:
+To check all documents in a particular directory as HTML, but skip any documents whose names don’t end with the extensions `.html`, `.htm`, `.xhtml`, or `.xht`:

       java -jar ~/vnu.jar --skip-non-html some-directory-name/

+To check all documents in a particular directory as CSS:

+      java -jar ~/vnu.jar --force-css some-directory-name/

+To check all documents in a particular directory as CSS, but skip any documents whose names don’t end with the extension `.css`:

+      java -jar ~/vnu.jar --skip-non-css some-directory-name/

+To check all documents in a particular directory, with documents whose names end in the extension `.css` being checked as CSS, and all other documents being checked as HTML:

+      java -jar ~/vnu.jar --also-check-css some-directory-name/

 To check a Web document: